5x Social designers

 He compiled his experiences in a tour through the district, including audio commentary, live poetry by city poet Jessica Bartels, a quiz and a look behind the scenes at the Baekelandplein.
 It created new space for mutual conversations.

 In the middle of the city center, a part of the city is being transformed into a park.
-Together with Alissa van Asseldonk, Renee Scheepers researched what the 'Victoria Park' should look like according to city and neighbourhood residents.
+Renee Scheepers and Alissa van Asseldonk researched what the 'Victoria Park' should look like according to city and neighbourhood residents.
 Their approach: in-depth interviews with usual and unusual suspects, from the library boss to the regular guest in the park.

 In addition, they used interventions as a research method.
-152 Park desires, for example, served as the opening sentence for a chat with people passing by about their desired park experience.
+For example, 152 'park desires' served as the opening line for a chat with people passing by about their desired park experience.
 Experiences and needs were thus made transparent.
 And a surprising user group emerged that was not previously in the picture: the many local residents who, thanks to their window view, are also among the park's users.

 With #YOUTOO, they started an accessible platform to make abuse more open for discussion.
 The online platform should grow into a catalog of experiences and tips from victims for professionals.
 "Our goal is to help social workers initiate the conversation about abuse in a responsible, respectful way."
 Anne and Mats designed this project together with aid organization Blauwe Maan.